 EFFICIENT AND MODERNIZED ZERO-TOUCH ENTERPRISE

-Enterprises once relied on traditional channels like e-mails, the web and SMS messages to facilitate the digital experience.
-But these channels were siloed, which forced customers to complete their interactions within each channel.
+Enterprises once relied on traditional channels like e-mails, the web, and SMS messages to facilitate the digital experience.
+But these siloed channels forced customers to complete their interactions within a single channel.
 The need for collaboration led to new communication channels like Microsoft Teams and WhatsApp Business, which removed the silos and created a consistent omnichannel experience.

 Managing customer feedback and preferences via digital experience management fosters customer satisfaction and new business opportunities.
-The customer experience center is fast becoming a customer engagement center with proactive nudges, which combines the customer's data elements, past interactions and current preferences.
+The customer experience center has become a customer engagement center with proactive nudges, which combines the customer's data elements, past interactions, and current preferences.

-More enterprises are adopting stack-based solutions to address industry problems.
+More enterprises now prefer stack-based solutions to 10]'address industry problems.
 Delivered as a managed service, businesses utilize a domain with digital LEGO blocks and an operations approach.
-Evolving from function-focused transaction platforms on the cloud, these industry platforms now focus on touchless processing and enhanced customer experience.

-Enterprises are rapidly moving beyond rule-based automation and adopting AI/ML-based automation and managing an extended bot landscape.
-Digital is involved, so businesses are focusing on AI/ML-enabled monitoring and the prevention and control of risk and compliance.
+Enterprises rapidly move beyond rule-based automation and adopt AI/ML-based automation and manage an extended bot landscape.
+Businesses now focus on AI/ML-enabled monitoring and the prevention and control of risk and compliance.

-Movement from simple runbook automation to a sentient digital workforce
+Shift to a sentient digital workforce from simple runbook automation

-As organizations begin to adopt cognitive automation, they find that a digital workforce can perform cognitive functions to help them move toward selflearning autonomous systems.
-A repository of bots can help accelerate this adoption because of the varied functions they can perform - from sensing an anomaly to resolving the failure and learning from the episode to improve the prediction.
+Organizations now realize that digital workforce performs cognitive functions that help them move toward self-learning autonomous systems.
+A repository of bots accelerates this adoption, led by varied inbuilt functions — from sensing an anomaly to resolving the failure and learning from the episode to improve the prediction.

 A critical task in IT operations is to service tickets that either report failures or user requests.
-However, improper routing and miscategorization of tickets are typical challenges facing IT, resulting in delayed mean time to resolve (MTTR).
+However, improper routing and wrong categorization of tickets are typical challenges, resulting in delayed mean time to resolve (MTTR).
 Previously, deterministic automation routed the tickets to the correct assignee based on defined rules.

 Shift of innovation centers and rapid innovation delivery

-With a fast-evolving ecosystem and advancements from crowdsourcing, businesses will inevitably embrace innovations beyond the enterprise walls.
-Enterprise-specific technology or business centers of excellence are still prevalent; however, a paradigm shift is happening to co-create the value with the non-enterprise entities.
+With a fast-evolving ecosystem and advancements from crowdsourcing, businesses inevitably embrace innovations beyond enterprise walls.
+Enterprise-specific technology or business CoE are still prevalent.
+However, a paradigm shift is happening to cocreate the value with nonenterprise entities.

 BizDevSecOps to drive agility in business operations

 The traditional touchpoints between business requirements and IT application delivery are changing.
-While embracing agility, enterprises are also adopting DevSecOps practices to deliver continuous app changes and ensure security compliance.
-The need for continuous value delivery is challenging businesses to adopt BizOps principles, using a more integrated and intelligent decision support system.
+While embracing agility, enterprises also adopt DevSecOps and MLOps practices to deliver continuous app, ML model changes and ensure security compliance.

-Establishing a well-tested disaster recovery backup for data and applications is a necessity for organizations.
-Many industry verticals are moving from on-premise only to a combination strategy using hybrid cloud on the hosting side.
-Several organizations are also shifting to the reliability of cloud-native applications and adopting a multi-cloud strategy.
+A well-tested disaster recovery backup for data and applications is crucial for organizations.
+Many industry verticals shift from on-premises to a collaborative strategy using a hybrid cloud on the hosting side.
+Several organizations have increased their reliability on cloud-native applications and adopt a multicloud strategy.

-SRE-driven, multi-cloud management to achieve operational efficiency and improved service availability
+SRE-driven, multicloud management to achieve operational efficiency and better service availability

 Cloud-native technologies adoption to build platforms for accelerated innovation and speed to market

-We are seeing enterprises adopting container platforms for developing their next generation business applications.
+Enterprises adopt container platforms to develop next-generation business applications.
 Containers decouple underlying operating systems and infrastructure and enable developers to build applications on any platform.
-The technology also offers seamless migration of applications across the cloud without any remediation or downtime.

 Business outcomes become the new measure of service management

-Enterprises have seen the benefits of processes like ITIL that take a service-centric approach to IT functions to ensure that all lifecycle aspects are addressed systematically.
-Service management tools like ServiceNow and Remedy currently support enterprise corporate functions like HR, finance and facilities and are evolving to support more complex processes like supply chain, logistics and others that go beyond enterprise boundaries.
+Enterprises benefit from processes like ITIL that take a service-centric approach to IT functions, ensuring all lifecycle aspects are addressed systematically.
+Service management tools like ServiceNow and Remedy currently support corporate functions such as HR, finance, and facilities and support complex processes like supply chain, logistics, and others beyond enterprise boundaries.

 To keep yourself updated on the latest technology and industry trends subscribe to the Infosys Knowledge Institute's publicationsCount me in!